St. Mary's Church, Gdańsk: Reformation (16th century)

 In the course of the Reformation most people of Danzig adopted Lutheranism, among them the parishioners of St. Mary's.
 After a short wave of turbulent religious altercations in 1525 and 1526, in which the previous city council was overthrown, the new authorities favored a smooth transition to Lutheran religious practice.
 In 1529 the first Lutheran sermon was given in St. Mary's.
 From 1536 — in cooperation with Włocławek's Catholic officials — a Lutheran cleric was permanently employed at St. Mary's and both Lutheran services and Catholic masses were held.
-The Lutheran congregation then began registering personal data, and the oldest surviving register is that of burials starting in 1537.
+The Lutheran minister then began registering the births, deaths, and marriages of the congregation, and the oldest surviving register is that of burials starting in 1537.

 In July 1557, King Sigismund II Augustus of Poland granted Danzig the religious privilege of celebrating communion with both bread and wine.
 Thereafter the City Council ended Catholic masses in all Danzig churches except St. Mary's, where Catholic masses continued until 1572.
 As part of the smooth transition Lutheran pastors and services at first also continued Catholic traditions, including using precious liturgical garments, such as chasubles.
 However Catholic traditions gradually were abandoned at St. Mary's.
 Danzig's Lutheran congregation, like others in northern Europe, stored the old liturgical garments, some of which survived.

 The inventories of St. Mary's reflect usage of Catholic-style accessories in Danzig's early Lutheran services.
 The inventory of 1552 still mentions a great stock of garments and embroideries.
 The parishioners of St. Mary's formed a Lutheran congregation which - as part of Lutheran church polity - adopted a church order.
 A more elaborate church order (constitution) followed in 1612, the Alte Kirchenordnung.
 The first senior pastor (Erster Pfarrer, pastor primarius) of Danzig's Lutheran state church was Johannes Kittelius, pastor at St. Mary's between 1566 and 1590.
 The church officially was called Supreme Parish Church of St. Mary's (Oberpfarrkirche St. Marien), indicating its prominent position in the city.